National Employment Council

 Expert Insights for Employers and Employees

 Experts recommend that employers proactively engage with their national employment council.
-This can involve attending informational sessions, utilizing advisory services, and staying informed about legislative updates.
+You can involve attending informational sessions, utilizing advisory services, and staying informed about legislative updates.
 Building a relationship with the council can provide employers with early insights into potential compliance challenges and best practices.

 For employees, experts advise understanding your employment contract thoroughly and keeping records of key communications and performance evaluations.
 Familiarizing yourself with the resources provided by the national employment council, such as their fact sheets on employee rights or dispute resolution guides, is also highly recommended.
 This preparation empowers employees to handle workplace issues effectively and assert their rights appropriately.